carltheperson/advanced-js-objects/chapters/chapter-4.md

 console.log(Object.keys(proxyObj)) // []
 ```

-As you can see, `Reflect.ownKeys` returns the keys we return from our Proxy trap but `Object.keys` does not.
+As you can see, `Reflect.ownKeys` return the keys from our trap but `Object.keys` does not.
 The reason for this, is that `Object.keys` only returns keys of enumerable properties.
-The keys we return from our Proxy trap don’t actually exist, meaning they don’t have a descriptor with an `enumerable` attribute.
+The keys we return from our proxy trap don’t actually exist, meaning they don’t have a descriptor with an `enumerable` attribute.

 #### Trapping [[GetOwnPropertyDescriptor]]

 This will allow you to return custom descriptors for any call to [[GetOwnPropertyDescriptor]].
-Using this, we can fix the above example by always returning a descriptor specifying that the property is enumerable.
+Using this, we can fix the example above by always returning a descriptor specifying that the property is enumerable.

 ```jsx
 const proxyObj = new Proxy({}, {